Cupla

 What does the science say?

-The verdict is still out on what impact love languages lead to within a relationship.
+The verdict is still out on what impact love languages have within a relationship.
 Most studies have focused on validating Champan’s framework as opposed to discovering its impact on couples’ relationship happiness.

 Anywho back to the science.
 While Gerald Mathews team found a link between relationship happiness and the five love languages…not all researchers agree!